VinzenzTrimborn/Think.Make.Start./README.md

 Here are some videos which just made me smile and motivate me to become an engineer.

-You should not watch them if you still have work to do.
+You should not watch them, if you still have work to do as they really distracted me.